 The marriage posed a threat to the entire kingdom of Portugal.
 Many people did not trust the Castilian mother queen and also feared the loss of independence.
-Castile naturally claimed the Portuguese crown.

-It became a conflict between the step-brother of the dead king John I of Portugal, (aka John of Aviz and another John), against the claims of Ferdinand's daughter Beatrice the 10yr old and the queen mother Leonor and John I himself.
-Although technically not eligible for the throne, John of Aviz age 26 was a natural leader and an ardent patriot.
-He was Grand Master of the Military Order of Saint Benedict of Aviz.
+It became a conflict between the step-brother of the dead king John I of Portugal, (aka John of Aviz and another John), against the claims of Ferdinand's daughter Beatrice the 10-yr old and the queen mother Leonor and John I himself.
+Although technically not eligible for the throne, John of Aviz was a natural leader and an ardent patriot.
 Beatrice had no children, in spite an affirmation of there being a Miguel, however, that seems to be all web baloney.